Business or Pleasure? Designing the Future of Travel

 Hotels have come quite far when it comes to adopting digital innovation and one major shift that continues is automation.
-Digital tools and design need to help create more fun and collaborative experiences for guests.
+Digital tools and design are needed to help create more fun and collaborative experiences for guests.
 This could look like more interactive walls and features in lobbies and overall more digital experiences including contactless mobile check-in, keyless room entry, or on-demand virtual assistants.
 This now means designing your hotel with smart technology in mind to enhance guest experiences and satisfaction.
 As technology continues to evolve, so will the travel and hospitality industry.

 - Adapting to “Bleisure” Travelers

 The lines between business and leisure travel have become blurred, especially after the new reality of hybrid and remote work.
 The blend of the two, dubbed bleisure travel by some, is gaining momentum.
 Travelers have the desire to work from home, without necessarily working from home.
 With the flexibility of being able to work anywhere, hotels have begun reframing design to accommodate the needs of travelers who are doing both.
-This may mean adjusting guest rooms so they incorporate more work-friendly accommodations, providing free high-speed wifi, practical workspaces in public areas, and investing in new business centers and comfortable, yet functional meeting rooms.
+This may mean adjusting guest rooms so they incorporate more work-friendly accommodations, providing free high-speed wifi, practical workspaces in public areas, and investing in upgraded business centers and comfortable, yet functional meeting rooms.

 - Functional Design